 Historical data on input-output and supply-use tables back to 1841

-Data on interest rates, asset price, exchange rates alongside financial accounts and balance sheets
+Data on interest rates, asset prices and exchange rates.

 Money, banking and credit statistics, including the Bank of England balance sheet and its operations